ibexa/documentation-developer/docs/search/sort_clause_reference/productcode_sort_clause.md

 # ProductCode Sort Clause

-The `ProductCode` Sort Clause sorts search results by the Product code.
+The `ProductCode` Sort Clause sorts search results by the product code.

 ## Arguments